INFJs hate conflicts.

 From a health perspective, conflict avoidance is an unhealthy way to deal with problems.
 If we constantly lie about how we feel just to please the other party and avoid conflict, our body will soon catch on with it.

 When we suppress our true desires, we feel resentful.
-And prolonged resentment puts stress in our body.
+And prolonged resentment puts stress in our bodies.
 We are not allowing our body to truly feel what it wants to feel and the emotional energy gets stuck in the body.

 Sacrificing internal harmony for external harmony feels unpleasant.